aspnetboilerplate/aspnetboilerplate/doc/WebSite/Zero/Startup-Template-Angular.md

 #### Login

 You can now login to the application using the default credentials.
-The default user's name is '**admin**' and the password is '**123qwe**'.
+The default username is '**admin**' and the password is '**123qwe**'.
 If you want to login as a tenant, you need to first switch to that tenant on the login page.
 By default, there is a tenant named "Default".
 Once you login successfully, you will